weFlyGround/PyChat/README.md

 To install, open CMD(Command Prompt), then input this: pip install (name of library);

 There we have an archieve, you should unpacked is with 7Zip.

+(Author and team is not responsible for your actions with that repository)